u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/connect_device.rst

 Longpolling
 -----------

-When any module in Odoo wants to read data from a specific device, it creates a listener identified by the IP/domain of the box and the device identifier and passes it a callback function to be called every time the device status changes.
+When any module in Thrive Bureau ERP wants to read data from a specific device, it creates a listener identified by the IP/domain of the box and the device identifier and passes it a callback function to be called every time the device status changes.
 The callback is called with the new data as argument.